ballerina-platform/ballerina-distribution/examples/http-client-oauth2-password-grant-type/http_client_oauth2_password_grant_type.md

 # HTTP client - OAuth2 password grant type

-The `http:Client` can be secured with OAuth2 password grant type authorization by enriching each request from the client with the `Authorization: Bearer <token>` header.
+The `http:Client` can connect to a service that is secured with the OAuth2 password grant type by adding the `Authorization: Bearer <token>` header to each request.
 The required configurations for this grant type can be specified in the `auth` field of the client configuration.
 Use this grant type when you need to exchange the user's credentials for an access token.

 ::: code http_client_oauth2_password_grant_type.bal :::